cerealkella/rest-uploader/README.md

 new notes in the first one it finds.

 Default server = 127.0.0.1
-To specify a different server, use the --s or --server cli option
+To specify a different server, use the -s or --server cli option

 Default port = 41184
-To specify a different port, use the --p or --port cli option
+To specify a different port, use the -p or --port cli option

+It doesn't matter if the options are before or after the path.
+Path is mandatory, though.
+The following example will upload newly created notes to the Taxes Notebook, and disable autotagging:
+` rest_uploader -d "Taxes" -t no /path/to/directory `